No products in the cart.

 Add quinoa to vegetable broth + water in a medium saucepan – bring to boil, cover, reduce to medium heat & let simmer until all liquid is absorbed.
 Turn off heat and let quinoa sit for 5 minutes.
 Fluff with a fork and let cool.

-In a small bowl wish together the olive oil, balsamic vinegar and honey.
-Pour into quinoa and toss.
+In a small bowl wish together the olive oil, balsamic vinegar, and honey.
+Pour into the quinoa and toss.
 Salt and pepper to taste.

 Toss with vegetables and drizzle with balsamic glaze/reduction.